SIGPLAN/SIGPLAN.github.io/Resources/Guidelines/GenChair.md

 participants.
 Consider appointing a workshop chair to coordinate them.
 Establish a deadline for submission of workshop proposals.
-You should contact chairs of co-located events and plan the common advance programme, joint technical sessions, joint social events, etc. You should consider workshops on "hot" topics.
+You should contact chairs of co-located events and plan the common advance program, joint technical sessions, joint social events, etc. You should consider workshops on "hot" topics.
 Have the workshop chairs submit a proposal to the SIGPLAN Vice-Chair, as specified in the [In-Cooperation](/Resources/Proposals/Cooperated) or